-The CGPH Term Loans also contain certain customary affirmative covenants and require that CGPH maintains a senior secured leverage ratio ("SSLR") of no more than 6.0 to 1.0, which is the ratio of first lien senior secured net debt to earnings before interest, taxes, depreciation and amortization, adjusted as defined ("CGPH Adjusted EBITDA").
+The CGPH Term Loans require that CGPH maintains a senior secured leverage ratio ("SSLR") of no more than 6.0 to 1.0, which is the ratio of first lien senior secured net debt to earnings before interest, taxes, depreciation and amortization, adjusted as defined ("CGPH Adjusted EBITDA").
+As of September 30, 2014, CGPH's SSLR was 3.14 to 1.00.